Bartallama3D/website/_products/1-unifi-flex-1g.md

     change_log: Adjustments to bracket for easier 3D printing resulting in less waste
   - version: 1.2
     change_log: Added Bartallama3D logo to camera and further enhanced printing.
 Camera now comes in 1,2,3,4, and 5 packs and is packed in cardboard boxes with all required parts.
+  - version: 1.3
+    change_log: New full color packaging.
+Product has not changed.
     final: true
 description: Mount for a Unfi Flex Camera that fits in a 1-Gang electrical enclosure
 special_order: false